dallavalentinanicolo/resource-memutator/README.md

 ## Upcoming Improvements

+- add label or annotations to a pod once this webhook modify (`IN PROGRESS`)
+- Set custom resource quotas (like enforcing that certain types of workloads have specific resource limits based on labels or annotations).
+- possibility to disable the mutations based on namespace (via env variable)
-- Move the Docker build to Docker Hub and automate the image build and release process.
+- Move the Docker build to Docker Hub (`IN PROGRESS`)
 - Transition the deployment to use Helm for easier management and scalability.

 Stay tuned for further updates as I push more changes!